 Each of the sections is inter-related.
 The initial health assessment identifies needs, establishes priorities and provides the data to start priority interventions.
 Data from the ongoing health information system provides trends in morbidity and mortality which serve to detect new problems or to redirect resources.
-Both the initial assessment and the health information system serve to identify health problems such as injuries, malnutrition or communicable diseases that are addressed and controlled using standards outlined in the Control of Communicable Diseases and the Health Care Services sections.
-Section 5, Human Resource Capacity and Training, applies to all work and deals with issues related to the human capacity required to implement effective health interventions.
+Both the initial assessment and the health information system serve to identify health problems such as malnutrition, communicable diseases or injuries that are addressed and controlled using standards outlined in the control of communicable diseases and the health care services sections.
+Section 5, human resource capacity and training, applies to all work and deals with issues related to the human capacity required to implement effective health interventions.